urbanadventurer/Android-PIN-Bruteforce/README.md

 ### USB HID Keyboard Bruteforce

-Finally if these methods do not work for you use USB HID keyboard brute-force.
+Finally you can use the USB HID keyboard brute-force.

+- Darren Kitchen demonstrated this using
 - RubberDucky and Darren Kitchen's hak5 script (great)
 - Duck Hunter HID attacks in NetHunter (didn't work with a very long script, such as 10,0000 PINs)